modm-io/modm/docs/coding_convention.md

   - Classes and types start with uppercase, variables and functions with lowercase
-  - Global constants and defines used internally by MODM must be all UPPERCASE using underscores to separate words.
+  - Global constants and defines used internally by modm must be all UPPERCASE using underscores to separate words.
   - Scoped constants, enums, structs must be Capitalized and **not** uppercased.